 23. For the bravest, The Edge

 One of the most amazing observation decks in the world has recently opened its doors in New York: The Edge.
 With its glass floor (yes, yes, you read that right) you can fly over the New York skyline with your own feet.
-The structure of the building (it's literally an "edge", as the name suggests) is designed to make you feel the wind (and vertigo) on your skin as you lean out from the top.
+The structure of the building (it's literally an "edge," as the name implies) is designed to make you feel the wind (and vertigo) on your skin as you lean out from the top.
 Ready to test your adrenaline with the views from The Edge?

-As you read it: visiting Harvard is possible and you don't have to be enlightened (or an alumnus) to do it.
+As you read it: visiting Harvard is possible and you don't have to be enlightened (or an alumnus) to do so.
 One of the world's most famed universities opens its doors for travelers to visit on a guided tour.
-By taking an excursion to Boston from New York, you will also be able to explore the historic center of the city of Boston, where one of the most important episodes of American history was forged: the American War of Independence.
+By taking an excursion to Boston from New York, you will also be able to explore the historic center of the city of Boston, where one of the most important episodes in American history was forged: the American War of Independence.

 25. The lights of the city, best seen from the tour bus

-Whether you're visiting New York in winter, when the cold weather will be raging, or you're on short notice, the tour bus will ease the cold temperatures and allow you to tour the city in the easiest way possible.
+Whether you're visiting New York in winter, when the cold will be raging, or you're on short notice, the sightseeing bus will ease the cold temperatures and allow you to tour the city in the easiest way possible.
 Although it may seem at first an inauthentic experience, the truth is that the routes of New York's tour buses are designed to get you from one attraction to another as quickly as possible (and without fighting with the subway map!).

-What I like most about this experience is that you can do it both during the day and take the New York night tour bus, when you have already finished your marathon day of sightseeing and you just want to rest while you continue enjoying the panoramic views.
+What I like most about this experience is that you can do it both during the day and take the New York night tour bus, when you have finished your marathon day of sightseeing and you just want to rest while you continue enjoying the panoramic views.

 26. What's New, New York: The Vessel